Steak Salad Recipe

 This Steak Salad is always a favorite main dish salad.
 With tender steak over a bed of greens and tangy blue cheese dressing, no one will even remember they are eating a salad!

-This Steak Salad recipe is a simple and delicious steak salad with tangy blue cheese and creamy avocados for those nights you don’t feel like cooking a big meal.
-The best part?
-There is still some red meat for your kids and hubby so they can’t complain too much about having to eat salad for dinner!
-It’s a great way to use up some leftovers too!
-I like to make this steak salad when I have leftover steak from a previous meal—I just slice it extra thin and add it in.
+This steak salad recipe is a simple and delicious salad with tangy blue cheese and creamy avocados for those nights when you don’t feel like cooking a big meal.
+It is perfect when using leftover steak.
+I will slice it extra thin and add it in.

 With so many delicious salad recipes you could keep the oven off all summer long!
 Try our classic Cobb Salad or this Grilled Corn Salad for your next busy summer weeknight supper.